-Your name must be on the Electoral Register before you can vote in local and national referendums.
+Your name must be on the Electoral Register before you can vote in local and national elections and referendums.

 Registering to vote is straightforward.

 - Fill in your name, address, date of birth and a few other details.
 You will also need your National Insurance number, which can be found on your National Insurance card, or in official paperwork, such as pay-slips, or letters about benefits or tax credits.

 - Look out for confirmation from Runnymede Borough Council to say you are registered.